ashutoshbw/headless-calendar/README.md

 // [ 'Sunday', 'Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday' ]
 ```

-If you customize the calendar to start on Monday(see Customization section for how to) then `lastYear.getWeekdayNames()` will produce:
+If you customize the calendar to start on Monday(see [below](#how-to-customize-the-start-weekday) to learn how to do it).
+Then `lastYear.getWeekdayNames()` will produce:

 ```js
 ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'];
 ```

-## Some questions that you might have

-`headless-calendar` is a very small tool.
-Not much to know about it.
-Let's cover the rest of details using question answer style.

-### What is a weekday exactly?

-Here the term weekday has a liitle bit different meaning than ordinary langauge.
-Here all 7 days make the set of weekdays.
+**Note**: Here the term weekday has a liitle bit different meaning than ordinary langauge.
+Here all 7 days of week are considered weekdays.
 There is a start weekday and an end weekday.
 The default start weekday is Sunday.

 ### How to customize the start weekday?

-On any `Calendar.<staticMethod>`s you can set your preferred week start day like below:
+On any `Calendar.<staticMethod>`s you can set your preferred start weekday like below:

 ```js
 Calendar.ofMonth(2024, 2, { startWeekdayIndex: 1 });
 ```

-It will use Monday as the week start day.
+It will use Monday as the start weekday.
 Below is the what the different values `startWeekdayIndex` means:

 | `startWeekdayIndex` | What it means |
 | ------------------- | ------------- |